olt.jpg

 Grape(s): 100% Timorasso

 The process: The grapes are whole-cluster pressed.
-Fermentation was spontaneous with temperature control in concrete vats.
-In this vintage, malolactic was completed.
-Aged in concrete for 9 months on the fine lees.
+Fermentation was spontaneous, with temperature control in concrete vats.
+In this vintage, malolactic fermentation was completed.
+The wine is aged in concrete for 9 months on the fine lees.

 Historically a noble grape, its qualities were perhaps overshadowed by its cranky growing process: asynchronous grape maturation, thin skins, and delicate stems dissuaded growers from continuing cultivation of this grape; however, under the watchful eye of a diligent farmer, Timorasso thrives in the Colli Tortonesi.
-A contemplative wine, with richness and concentration to the palate that is cut down with a lean, mineral acidity, offers a pleasurable drinking experience to friends around a table, as well as to the most fastidious riesling drinker.
-A wine that’s lovely in its youth and develops delicious savory qualities with age.
+A contemplative wine with richness and concentration to the palate cut down with a lean, mineral acidity, it offers a pleasurable drinking experience to friends around a table and the most fastidious Riesling drinker.
+It is a lovely wine in its youth and develops delicious savory qualities with age.

 Production: Approx. 6,000 bottles and 200 magnums are produced yearly